wisdomfrominsanity/WindowsBrute/README.md

 Requirements:
 linux,
-Windows XP and Vista harddrive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed
+Windows XP or Vista harddrive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed